erictheise/geostack-api/README.md

 The workshop demonstrates how all components of a contemporary web mapping application can be run locally, on your own computer, using open source software and open data.
-OpenStreetMap data is used with [TileMill](http://mapbox.com/tilemill/) to generate map tiles, as a base layer, and with [Leaflet](http://leafletjs.com) to generate map overlays, for points of interest.
+OpenStreetMap data is used with [TileMill](http://mapbox.com/tilemill/) and [TileStream](https://github.com/mapbox/tilestream) to generate and serve map tiles as a base layer, and with [Leaflet](http://leafletjs.com) to generate map overlays for points of interest.
+A Leaflet [GeoJSON Layer](http://leafletjs.com/reference.html#geojson) is created with the data served by `geostack-api`.

 ## Use